adlnet-archive/xAPI-TestSpec/ExperienceAPI.md

 activity URI, even if those statements were stored in the context of a new revision or platform.

-NOTE: The prohibition against an LRS treating references to the same activity URI as two different activities, even if the LRS can positively determine that was the intent, is crucial to prevent activity id creators from creating ids that could be easily duplicated, as intent would be indeterminable should a
+__NOTE__: The prohibition against an LRS treating references to the same activity URI as two different activities, even if the LRS can positively determine that was the intent, is crucial to prevent activity id creators from creating ids that could be easily duplicated, as intent would be indeterminable should a